 Truepill is the pharmaceutical industry’s white label dropshipping service.
 This API creates a link between the pharmacy and the customer.
 It’s based on a fulfillment model.
 It receives e-prescriptions (eRX) and sends them to Truepill for fulfillment.

-You can integrate Truepill’s API into your website or mobile app.
+You can integrate Truepill’s API into your telemedicine website or healthcare mobile app.
 Their pricing mechanism is based on a negotiated service fee per transaction.

 The RESTful API is exposed as HTTP endpoints that return JSON data.
 Endpoints include:

 - Callback/Webhook Overview